HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 #### Writing observation-specific RA-Dec and sky-pixel coordinate region files

+Now we've set up the regions and visualized them, we'll write them to disk as region files that can be passed to the HEASoft tasks used to generate spectra and light curves.

+We set up instances of  the `Regions` class of the astropy-affiliated `regions` module for the source and background regions plus calibration regions.
+The `write()` method is then used to save a DS9-formatted region file to disk.

+The calibration source regions are set up to be excluded, and the output files will reflect that.

+We write two versions each of the source and region files, one version in the RA-Dec coordinate system, and the other in the Sky X-Y system (different tasks have different requirements for the coordinate system they accept).

+Our RA-Dec regions are converted to Sky X-Y using a feature of the `regions` module, using the WCS information we pulled from the images when we visualized them with the source, background, and calibration source regions overplotted

 ```{code-cell} python
 # Where to write the new RA-Dec source region file - the double {{}} around 'oi' just